404Wolf/stainless-technical-breifing-natug/document.typ

   image("./resources/domain-config-table-counts.png", height: 2in), caption: [Domain triple spinbox container], )

-`PyQt` is somewhat restrictive in that it ships with a predefined subset of widgets, and most of the interface was layed out with `QtDesigner`.
-However, some components are so important that custom Widgets have been designed, like the sequence editor that autofills the corresponding bases to prevent mistakes.
-Designing custom UI components like this is quite tricky, both technically, and because there are implications we need to consider, like since some strands are longer than others not all have complements.
+`PyQt` is restrictive; it ships with some predefined widgets and it is annoying to compose complex new ones.
+However, some components are so important that it was worth the effort, like the sequence editor that autofills the corresponding bases to prevent mistakes.
+Designing custom UI components like this is tricky, both technically, and because there are usage implications to consider.

 ===== Computing Plots

-NATuG is able to compute the positions of all of the `NEMids` and `Nucleosides` by first computing their angles as they spin about their respective helices, and then converting those angles to corresponding $x$ coordinates.
-This is a relatively complicated algorithm that has been heavily iterated on through `numpy` vectorize optimizations and debugging to fix various indexing errors.
+NATuG is able to compute the positions of all of the `NEMids` and `Nucleosides` by first computing their angles as they spin about their respective helices, and then converting those angles to corresponding $x$ coordinates, while the $z$ coordinates just increase at a steady pace.

-Computing the _Top View Plot_ is more straight forward.
-We begin at the first domain, and then draw by placing each domain relative to the first at some angle displacement off from the previous one.
+Computing the _Top View Plot_ is more straight forward, where we begin at the first domain, and then draw by placing each domain relative to the first at some angle displacement off from the previous one.

 ===== Conjuncting Strands